Fencing company shifts to making shields

 Business isn't slow anymore.
 Valley Custom Shields have been putting up barriers at Business counters all over Lackawanna County.

-the shields are made of plexiglass and wood and they can be removed, but the owner of DiPietro's Pharmacy says the ones there will be up for the foreseeable future and may become a long-term solution.
+The shields are made of plexiglass and wood, and they can be removed, but the owner of DePietro's Pharmacy says the ones there will be up for the foreseeable future and may become a long-term solution.

-"I know a lot of employees are, they want to feel safe when they go to work," said Tom DiPietro.
-"This adds extra comfort knowing that your staff feels safe going back to work.
+"I know a lot of employees are, they want to feel safe when they go to work," said Tom DePietro.
+"This adds extra comfort, knowing that your staff feels safe going back to work.
 And it has a professional appearance in the pharmacy."